Sheffield: Economy

-St Paul's Place, 2010.
+Millennium Square and St Paul's Place were built in 2010.
 St Paul's Tower, the tallest building in Sheffield, is in the centre.
 The St Paul's Place development constitutes a major redevelopment of the area and has attracted numerous large companies to the complex, such as DLA Piper, PwC and Barclays.
 The Department for Education and the Department for Business, Innovation & Skills have also established a presence within St Paul's Place.